Exclusive diffractive J/psi and Psi(2S) production in dipole model using a holographic AdS/QCD light front wavefunction with longitudinal confinement: Longitudinal confinement in Holographic meson wavefunctions

-Recently, there have been a lot of interest in understanding the longitudinal wavefunction ${\it{X}}(x)$ dynamically for performing the more realistic calculations of mass spectrum of hadrons.
+Recently, there has been a lot of interest in understanding the longitudinal wavefunction ${\it{X}}(x)$ dynamically for performing the more realistic calculations of the mass spectrum of hadrons.
 The main idea is to separate out the light-front Scho\"rdinger equation for the longitudinal part that includes a dynamical confining potential along with the contribution of quark mass.
 Using this approach, a new phenomenological longitudinal potential in the basis light-front quantization approach was proposed $ U_\parallel^{\mathrm{BLFQ}}(x)=-\sigma^2 \partial_x (x(1-x)) \partial_x\,, $ where $\sigma$ is a mass scale parameter to explain the ground states of light and heavy mesons including their excited states \cite{Li:2015zda,Li:2021jqb,DeTeramond:2021jnn}.

-Another class of longitudinal potential model based on instantaneous gluon exchange potential are the one obtained from the 't Hooft model in the large-$N_c$ limit \cite{tHooft:1974pnl,Grinstein:1997xk}.
-The 't Hooft model based potential are confining in nature and yields longitudinal wave function consistent with the $\mathrm{AdS/QCD}$ duality in the chiral limit.
-A few decades ago, the 't Hooft model was used extensively to investigate the properties of mesons, such as, confinement, Regge trajectories etc. \cite{ Zhitnitsky:1985um, Grinstein:1992ub, Grinstein:1997xk, Ma:2021yqx}.
-Recently, the idea of exploiting the 't Hooft Equation as a possible way out to go beyond the BdT prescription and add longitudinal confinement was first proposed in Ref. \cite{Chabysheva:2012fe} for predicting the decay constant of mesons.
-In a series of recent work \cite{Ahmady:2021lsh,Ahmady:2021yzh}, authors have solved the 't Hooft Equation following the work of Ref. \cite{Chabysheva:2012fe}, together with the holographic Schr\"odinger Equation, to provide a global description of the mass spectrum of the ground and excited states of mesons, baryons, and tetraquark with a universal mass scale $\kappa$.
+Another class of longitudinal potential models based on instantaneous gluon exchange potential are the ones obtained from the 't Hooft model in the large-$N_c$ limit \cite{tHooft:1974pnl,Grinstein:1997xk}.
+The 't Hooft model based potential is confining in nature and yields a longitudinal wave function consistent with the $\mathrm{AdS/QCD}$ duality in the chiral limit.
+A few decades ago, the 't Hooft model was used extensively to investigate the properties of mesons, such as, confinement, Regge trajectories, etc. \cite{ Zhitnitsky:1985um, Grinstein:1992ub, Grinstein:1997xk, Ma:2021yqx}.
+Recently, the idea of exploiting the 't Hooft model as a possible way out to go beyond the BdT prescription and add longitudinal confinement was first proposed in Ref. \cite{Chabysheva:2012fe} for predicting the decay constant of mesons.
+In a series of recent work \cite{Ahmady:2021lsh,Ahmady:2021yzh}, authors have solved the 't Hooft equation following the work of Ref. \cite{Chabysheva:2012fe}, together with the holographic Schr\"odinger wquation, to provide a global description of the mass spectrum of the ground and excited states of mesons, baryons, and tetraquark with a universal mass scale $\kappa$.
 These recent developments in the 't Hooft model make it a promising avenue for confronting the diffractive $\mathrm{J/}\psi$ and $\psi(2S)$ vector mesons data.